jcolag/entropy-arbitrage/2023-05-04-evolution.md

 Maybe the most important aspect of this episode?
 The spandex-clad future has ended, so you might notice people moving around more fluidly, in uniforms that a person might actually wear.

 Also, we've lost track of Dr. Pulaski.
-Diana Muldaur would move on to [**L.A.
-Law**](https://en.wikipedia.org/wiki/L.A._Law), where they would end her character's arc by having her walk into an empty elevator shaft, jokingly alluded to in some official **Next Generation** reference material, though nobody has yet suggested that Pulaski suffered the same fate.
+Diana Muldaur would move on to {% wiki L.A._Law|**L.A.
+Law**|en %}, where they would end her character's arc by having her walk into an empty elevator shaft, jokingly alluded to in some official **Next Generation** reference material, though nobody has yet suggested that Pulaski suffered the same fate.

  > Captain's log, Stardate 43125.8.
 We have entered a spectacular binary star system in the Kavis Alpha sector on a most critical mission of astrophysical research.
 Our eminent guest, Doctor Paul Stubbs, will attempt to study the decay of neutronium expelled at relativistic speeds by a massive stellar explosion which will occur here in a matter of hours.

-I can only find one [Kavis](https://en.wikipedia.org/wiki/Kavis), a tiny village in Iran.
+I can only find one {% wiki Kavis|Kavis|en %}, a tiny village in Iran.

-[Neutronium](https://en.wikipedia.org/wiki/Neutronium)...exists hypothetically, generally some version of an element with no protons, therefore its nucleus has only neutrons.
+{% wiki Neutronium|Neutronium|en %}...exists hypothetically, generally some version of an element with no protons, therefore its nucleus has only neutrons.
 With no electron shells bound to a positively charged nucleus, the nuclei can touch and merge, assembling *extremely* hypothetical macroscopic atoms with no electrostatic forces to push the particles apart.
 I don't believe that it happens in this franchise, but it often shows up in other franchises as the default "implausibly dense substance that blocks whatever it needs to block" technology.

  > **STUBBS**: Spectacular, isn't it, my young friend?

 We have some civilian fashion, here.
 With some small (and probably implausible) changes in pattern, it doesn't seem too different from "business casual" in a lot of circles.

-Also, I don't, because I never watched the show, but you might recognize Stubbs as [Ken Jenkins](https://en.wikipedia.org/wiki/Ken_Jenkins), known primarily for his role on **Scrubs**, but has also had a wider career of bit parts similar to this one.
+Also, I don't, because I never watched the show, but you might recognize Stubbs as {% wiki Ken_Jenkins|Ken Jenkins|en %}, known primarily for his role on **Scrubs**, but has also had a wider career of bit parts similar to this one.

  > **CRUSHER**: Well, it's nice to be together again.
 I was at Starfleet Medical for a year.
 I missed about two inches of him.